DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 known to be bad, simply dividing the number of failures by the total number of runs on these commits.
-At the very start of the process, when no test failures have been observed, it seems best to run the test repeatedly on the last commit in the sequence: the number of successful runs before this first failure gives a useful initial estimate for the actual failure probability.
+At the very start of the process, when no test failures have been observed, it seems best to run the test repeatedly on the last commit in the sequence C<sub>N</sub>: the number of successful runs on this commit before observing a failure gives a useful initial estimate for the actual failure probability.

 ### High-level Algorithm